everscale-org/docs/src/spec/10-abi.md

 **Event ID** is calculated in the same way as the **function ID** except for cases when the event signature does not contain the list of return values types: `event(int64,bool)v2`

-## Encoding the message

-`Message X` contains the field `body`.
-If encoded `body` fits in the cell, then the body is inserted in the cell (`Either X`).
-Otherwise, `body` is located in the reference (`Either ^X`).

-The body of the message is a tree of cells that contains the function ID and encoded function arguments.
-External messages body is prefixed with function header parameters.

 ## Header parameter types

 - [`time`](#time): message creation timestamp.
 Encoded as 64 bit Unix time in milliseconds.